From rent and groceries, to transport and education, we provide an overview of the cost of living in Qatar for expats looking to live there.

 This helpful guide covers the following topics:

-- General cost of living and standards of living in Qatar
+- The general cost of living and standards of living in Qatar

 - Wages and salary in Qatar